thanhhoa214/ionic-curex/README.md

 ## Challenges and Obstacles

-- Got trouble with latest XCode iOS version installation, took hours while getting network/storage errors time after time.
+- I got into trouble with the latest XCode iOS version installation, took hours while getting network/storage errors time after time.
-- Trial API budget run out at the day of submission during development => Switched all codes from XE exchange API and https://rapidapi.com/exchangerateapi/api/exchangerate-api to use http://api.nbp.pl/en.html
+- Trial API budget ran out on the day of submission during development => Switched all codes from XE exchange API and https://rapidapi.com/exchangerateapi/api/exchangerate-api to use http://api.nbp.pl/en.html
+- I am so sorry for the late submission.
+Please, don't take this as my excuse, my wife was sick on weekends, I just want to say with limited time, I tried my best to arrange to research, design, implement, and test to deliver my proud product to you (not as an assignment).

+## Thank you!
+Thank you so much for interviews and valuable chats.
+From the bottom of my heart, I would love to be a part of your team to bring better life quality for everyone.
+Wish all the best to you!